d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ## Finding iLO MAC address

-Finding the iLO MAC address is not implemented in the restful interface tool but is easily reached by a set of `select` and `list` commands
+Finding the iLO MAC address is not implemented in the RESTful Interface Tool, but is easily reached by a set of `select` and `list` commands

 ![MAC Address Example 1](images/MacAddress1.png "Mac Address example 1")

 First login to the server.
-Then `select` the `EthernetInterfaces.` type
+Then `select` the `EthernetInterfaces.` type.

 ![MAC Address Example 2](images/MacAddress2.png "Mac Address example 2")

 Now using the `list` command, list the `name`, `macaddress`, and `status` values with the filter of the value `Name` starting with Manager.

-<aside class="notice">the --filter flag is case-sensitive.</aside>

 ## Setting Active iLO NIC